 The phoenix is a symbol of hope and immortality: The mythical Greek bird is reborn from fire, rising miraculously from the ashes to live again – a reminder, Head Bartender Francisco Calvo Tapia says, that each day is a fresh start as we climb out of bed.
 He was struck by similarities between the rising phoenix and Mexico’s Day of the Dead holiday, when the dead are “reborn” to visit the land of the living during the celebration.
 He combined the two with showstopping effect: The sweet, citrusy Fénix cocktail is placed on a platter with lavender alcohol foam and lit on fire.

-At the world’s first Chinese restaurant to receive three Michelin stars – now for 11 consecutive years – Executive Chef Yan Tak observed the generations coming to dine.
+Four Seasons Hotel Hong Kong has earned a reputation as a culinary destination; its chefs have been recognized with eight Michelin stars – the most Michelin stars to be found under one roof in the world.
+At the world’s first Chinese restaurant to receive three Michelin stars – now for 13 consecutive years – Lung King Heen Executive Chef Yan Tak observed the generations coming to dine.
 “I wanted to create something that amazes everyone,” he says.
 The result?
-A dim sum hybrid of barbecue in a pineapple bun (named for its appearance) that’s true to Cantonese cuisine but adds a twist.
+A dim sum hybrid of barbecue in a pineapple bun (so named for its appearance) that’s true to Cantonese cuisine but adds a twist: The traditionally white and fluffy steamed pork bun is replaced with the firm and crispy pineapple bun – a classic Hong Kong pastry that doesn’t actually contain any fruit.
 The bun is baked at high heat, but the filling of char siu (barbecued pork) and pine nuts remains tender.